-Andy Page and Patricia Smedley are former teachers who have set up a not-for-profit social enterprise that has developed a fun educational game that is intended to excite and inspire 9 to 19 year olds about business and the global supply chain.
-Following extensive trials with nearly 600 young people aged 9-19, logistics managers and HR staff, our educational board game, Business on the Move, was launched in the summer of 2014.
+Andy Page and Patricia Smedley are former teachers who set up a not-for-profit social enterprise that has developed a fun educational game that is intended to excite and inspire 9 to 19-year-olds about business and the global supply chain.
+Following extensive trials with nearly 600 young people aged 9-19, logistics managers and HR staff, the first edition of our educational board game, Business on the Move, was launched in the summer of 2014.
 You can see a video clip of young people and logistics professionals playing and talking about Business on the Move in the Gallery part of our website.

 How the game works

-The basic concept of the game is that players run a logistics business moving different products from China to their domestic market by land, air and sea as quickly, profitably and environmentally responsibly as they can.
+The basic concept of the game is that players run a logistics business moving different products from one side of the world to the other by land, air and sea as quickly, profitably and environmentally responsible as they can.